Privacy

 Privacy policy

-In short: We provide you with comprehensive information about any personal data we process about you.
+In short: We provide you with comprehensive information about any of your personal data we process.

-If you still have questions, we would like to ask you to contact the responsible body named below or in the imprint, to follow the existing links and to look at further information on third-party sites.
+If you still have questions, we kindly ask you to contact the responsible body named below or in the imprint, follow the existing links and look at further information on third-party sites.
 You can of course also find our contact details in the imprint.

-Below you will find the contact details of the data protection officer:
+You can find the contact details of our data protection officer below:

 Rights in accordance with the General Data Protection Regulation